dvernon5/dvernon5.github.io/_posts/2024-12-31-The-True-Scope-of-Software-Engineering.md

 ---
 layout: post
 title: The True Scope of Software Engineering
-subtitle: The Overlooked Side of Software Engineering: Operations and Scalability
+subtitle: The Overlooked Side of Software Engineering, Operations and Scalability
 ---

 Software engineering is so much more than just coding, and I am finally beginning to understand that.
 While programming languages are an essential part of the field, software engineering encompasses a much broader spectrum of disciplines.
 It involves understanding computer systems, mathematics, databases, networking, security, system design, and testing, among other things.